 The Lender is responsible for creating and maintaining the credit file for each loan that is approved and closed.
-The file must contain each of the items listed in the appropriate loan product checklistattached to this policy.
-For example, a file should contain the original application, appraisal, verifications of income/employment, verifications of loans and deposits, credit reports, all required disclosures, correspondence, collection records, and an updated insurance binder.
+The file must contain each of the items listed in the appropriate loan product checklist.

 Each borrower will also have a document file, containing the original promissory note and mortgage, as well as the title policy.
 These files must be retained in a fire-proof, locked vault.